-I’m an experienced educator, and have taught every year level of primary education in Australia (a number of times).
 I consider myself a constructivist.
-Someone asked me if I had a favourite year level, and my answer is always, that I love teaching the group of children in front of me.
-Every age has its own challenges and rewards.
+Someone asked me if I had a favourite year level and my answer is always, every age has its own challenges and rewards.

-I have welcomed numerous teachers into my classroom, trialled resources, and presented to various forums.
-I believe educators must remain informed about current teaching and learning pedagogy to grow professionally, and for our students.
-Education is ‘action research’.
-Trialling new ideas, seeking ‘best practice’ and being on a constant ‘learning curve’ is essential for an educator.
+I have welcomed teachers into my classroom, trialled resources and presented to various forums.
+I believe educators must remain informed about current teaching and learning pedagogy to grow professionally.

 Contact email: ndninadavis8@gmail.com